jwlehner/applications/2015-12-15--RCAC/project_description.md

 facilitate comparisons between surveys by providing reusable code and enabling the creation of personalized maps to forge similar basis.
-This research project, which implements cuting-edge research methods in the spirit of Open Access will support the establishment of RCAC and Koç into the forefront of the emerging field of 'Digital Archeology'.
+This research project, which implements cuting-edge research methods in the spirit of Open Access will support to establish myself into the forefront of the emerging field of 'Digital Archeology'.
 I believe that this project and future collaborations that develop out of this project will help serve to accomplish this.

 ## Outcomes

 Tangible results of this work will include:

-1. **Article** (with T.C.
-Wilkinson): "Methodological transparency in the Field: collaboration, version control and reproducibility on the Project Panormos survey" (Provisional title, to be submitted to the *Journal of Field Archaeology* in March 2016)

-2. **Workshop**: A small "internal" workshop will be organized to discuss methods, mapping techniques, and data sharing with survey project from Anatolia (March 2017)
+1. **Workshop**: A small "internal" workshop will be organized to discuss methods, mapping techniques, and data sharing with survey project from Anatolia (March 2017)

-3. **Article**:  "Visualize diachronic Human-environment Interactions: A Model for the Milesian Peninsula" (to be submitted in June 2017)
+2. **Article**:  "Visualize diachronic Human-environment Interactions: A Model for the Milesian Peninsula" (to be submitted in June 2017)

-4. **Software Package**: All the code created for the 2nd Article will be documented and available in a form of a package, freely accessible on-line (Github/Zenodo).
+3. **Software Package**: All the code created for the article will be documented and available in a form of a package, freely accessible on-line (Github/Zenodo).
 This aims to provide a transparent research but also allow other project to modify my research for similar, but different and particular aims (to be submitted in June 2017 in parallel to the article).

-5. **Contribution to the Panormos-Survey publication**: The maps created during the fellowship  will serves as a basis for innovative  narratives for the survey publication (to be published by the DAI).
+4. **Contribution to the Panormos-Survey publication**: The maps created during the fellowship  will serves as a basis for innovative  narratives for the survey publication (to be published by the DAI).
 The interdisciplinary team of researchers agreed to hand over their manuscripts in December 2017.